NCAR/esds/posts/2022/metpy_tutorial.md

 The NCAR/UCAR virtual Python Tutorial Seminar Series continues with a lesson on MetPy on **February 9th at 1 PM Mountain Standard Time** led by Drew Camron.

+MetPy is a collection of tools in Python for reading, visualizing, and performing calculations with weather data.
+See the [MetPy Documentation](https://unidata.github.io/MetPy/latest/index.html#)

-The content for this seminar tutorial is hosted on the new [Project Pythia Tutorials" GitHub organization](https://github.com/ProjectPythiaTutorials).
+The content for this seminar tutorial is hosted on the new [Project Pythia Tutorials GitHub organization](https://github.com/ProjectPythiaTutorials).
 Within the [metpy-2022-02-09 repository](https://github.com/ProjectPythiaTutorials/metpy-2022-02-09)

 ## Bio